Can different chicken breeds get along?

 Birds with fancy head feathers are additionally vulnerable because the plumage flops in front of their eyes, impairing their vision, and so they may not spot an oncoming attack.
 This can result in pecks and injuries.

 Other unusual feathering will occasionally inspire bullying amongst chickens, such as the feathered ‘trousers’ of the Faverolles.
 This is not generally a problem, though, and this breed should get along well with your other hens.

-Sometimes, new chickens with no unusual feathers or peculiar combs may be picked on if they are a different breed to all the other hens in the flock.
+Sometimes, new chickens with no unusual feathers or peculiar combs may be picked on if they are a different breed from all the other hens in the flock.
 The bullying appears to take place simply because the new chicken looks different to the others.
-This is an unusual issue, though, and clearly the problem disappears if your existing hens are a mixed breed flock.
+This is an unusual issue, though, and clearly, the problem disappears if your existing hens are a mixed breed flock.

 Do chickens bond with each other?

 In general, mixing breeds actually assists with the pecking order and the general bonding, as different varieties have different temperaments.
 There is more likely to be squabbling in a run that has chickens of a single breed – they may all be assertive and dominant, or they may all be shrinking violets, depending on the breed, but they still need to establish a pecking order.